jonm/text-diff/README.md

 text-diff
 =========

-Documenting and registering the unified diff format as text/diff
+Documenting and registering the unified diff format as text/diff.
+Current plan is to submit this as an Internet-Draft soon.